Tornadoes of 2000: April 3

 A storm system spawned 29 tornadoes from Texas to South Carolina on April 3, mainly F0 and F1 storms.
 One of the strongest tornadoes, an F2, killed one person in Piedmont, Alabama.

 April 23

 An outbreak of tornadoes on April 23, Easter Sunday, produced 33 tornadoes across Oklahoma, Texas, Arkansas, and Louisiana, with three of these being rated F3.
 An F1 tornado moved through Shreveport, Louisiana, injuring six people.

 May

 There were 241 tornadoes confirmed in the U.S. in May.

 May 11–12

 On May 11, an F3 tornado killed one person near Cedar Falls, Iowa.
 On May 12, another F3 storm caused two fatalities in Laguna Park, Texas.

 May 17–18

 A storm system produced 69 tornadoes from May 17 to May 18, which occurred from Colorado to New York.
 Most were rated F0, but one powerful F3 storm near Brady, Nebraska injured two people.

 May 27

-An F3 tornado touched down in Tennessee.
+An F3 tornado struck Erin, Tennessee.
+Many homes lost roofs and walls and a pavilion was destroyed.
+Damage totaled $1.3 million.